 One bad way that writers try to disguise the info dump is by having characters tell each other things they already know.
 You can recognise this by one character telling another ‘as you know,…’ followed by a long section of explanation.
 The ‘as you know’ might be phrased differently, but it’s always a lead-in to a conversation that would not happen in reality.
 One nuclear reactor tech does not tell the other ‘well, as you know, we have to lower the control rods into the reactor core to slow down the neutron flow and stop the chain reaction’.
 They both know it already.
 It’s an info dump to inform the reader.

 The problem with info dumps is that they push the reader out of the story.
-The writing focuses on information that the reader might need to know, at the expensive of pacing, characterisation, and engagement.
+The writing focuses on information that the reader might need to know, at the expense of pacing, characterisation, and engagement.

 How to fix it